115g protein

 Tweak one will increase the SPC.

-Like with our protein balls you can replace the blueberries, or raspberries with lingonberries for a very different taste sensation, but with slightly higher SPC.
+Like with our protein balls, you can replace the blueberries or raspberries with lingonberries or strawberries for a very different taste sensation, but with slightly different SPC.

-Or why not make use of all 3 for a fascinating clash of yum and delight.
+Or why not make use of all 4 for a fascinating clash of yum and delight?

-Bananas are great.
 But you could go from 3 large bananas down to just 1.5, and add one more large apple instead.
-This is a trivial change, but bananas contain vastly more energy per unit of nutrient so it would bump the SPC upwards, and reduce the energy per unit of nutrient factor of these treats in a minor way.
+This is a trivial change, but bananas contain vastly more energy per unit of nutrient, so it would bump the SPC upwards, and reduce the energy per unit of nutrient factor of these treats in a minor way.

 The second tweak lowers the SPC.